High Quality Bixler 1.1 Build (APM2.x)¶

 - Notice that I glued a 3mm carbon fiber rod across the access hatch for added rigidity.

 - At this point, space is becoming a concern.
+Using a smaller BEC will help you out.

 - You will notice that we have put nothing in the nose so far, and all of our components are pretty tightly tucked under the wing.